Applications for Summer 2016 are now closed.

 The faculty leader should consult with their department to determine which existing course number would be suitable to use for this FLP.
 Faculty will have to take into consideration the course topic, desired number of units and time abroad, methods of delivery and evaluation, if the course will satisfy G.E. requirements, etc.

-Faculty leaders may chose to arrange student accommodations, classroom space, and tours on their own, but as these on-site logistics can be one of the most daunting parts of leading a FLP, most faculty leaders choose to work with one of many reputable study abroad provider organizations to handle this aspect.
+Faculty leaders may choose to arrange student accommodations, classroom space, and tours on their own, but as these on-site logistics can be one of the most daunting parts of leading a FLP, most faculty leaders choose to work with one of many reputable study abroad provider organizations to handle this aspect.
 Providers offer the benefit of having another level of on-site support in the event of any questions or accidents.
-Whenever possible IPS recommends faculty utilize the services of a provider.
+Whenever possible FLP Office recommends faculty utilize the services of a provider.

 Regarding student transportation to and from the program location, faculty leaders can choose to either let the students arrange transportation themselves or organize group travel.
 Each method has its pros and cons, but for most FLPs, faculty leaders tend to let the students arrange travel themselves and just be responsible for showing up in-country on the program start date at a pre-determined location.